University of Reading cookie policy

 Gagan Singh, MChem Chemistry graduate

 Gagan Singh is proof that a degree in chemistry can be a solid foundation for any career.
-When Gagan graduated from Reading with an MChem Chemistry degree in 2014, he took a job in the IT sector.
+When Gagan graduated from Reading in 2014, he took a job in the IT sector.

 A year later, he accepted a position with Network Rail on their project management graduate scheme.
 He gained hands-on experience on several high-profile projects and received training throughout the year-long scheme.

-Gagan then accepted a permanent position as a scheme project manager at Crossrail – a £14.8bn project that is currently Europe's largest infrastructure project.
+Gagan then accepted a permanent position as a scheme project manager at Crossrail – a £14.8bn project that was one of Europe's largest infrastructure project.

 “I've been with Network Rail since September 2015.
 Project management grabbed my attention because it matched my skillset, which is a combination of communication skills, stakeholder management, analysis and logical reasoning.”